BrisaBoards/brisa-backend/README.md

 ### Requirements

 The backend is written in Ruby on Rails 5, and Ruby version 2.5.
 The backend also requires PostgreSQL version 9 or higher due to the use of array and jsonb columns.
+Redis is recommended for live updates.

 ### Setup Process